ncatlab/nlab-content/pages/2/8/1/1/1182/content.md

   \,.
 $$

-But then, since $\infty$-pullback squares commute just as ordinary pullback squares do, further comuting the kernel of the kernel $A \to B$ does not product 0, as it would in an ordinary [[abelian category]], but produces loops in $C$
+But then, since $\infty$-pullback squares compose just as ordinary pullback squares do, further computing the kernel of the kernel $A \to B$ does not produce 0, as it would in an ordinary [[abelian category]], but produces loops in $C$

 $$
   \array{